 Daphne made a half dozen of them to give as gifts to teachers and family (and insisted on adding candy to each before gifting them).

-In addition to the baskets, we’ve been using a slightly modified technique to make beautiful paper bowls, which you may have seen if you follow me on Instagram.
+In addition to the baskets, we’ve been using a slightly modified technique to make beautiful paper bowls.

 Mini Easter Baskets from a Paper Plate